brayhoward/cohub-code-challenge/README.md

 Now run `rails server` to start the rails app in development mode.

+And run `./bin/webpack-dev-server --host 127.0.0.1` in another terminal window to get the app to auto refresh on js file changes.

 You can now browse to `http://localhost:3000` in your browser.
 It's up to you to implement the questionnaire however you think is best.
 We just ask that you stick to using React, Apollo, and GraphQL.

 # Submitting your app